JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/God_Consciousness.md

 ## The Names of God

 I think it is curiously revealing that “_The names which the creature assigns to the Creator are much dependent on the creature’s concept of the Creator.
-The First Source and Universe Center has never revealed himself by name, only by nature._” [[UB 1:1.1](/en/The_Urantia_Book/1#p1_1)] I would like to suggest to you that the name we pick for God will undoubtedly be qualitatively proportional to the scope and depth of our consciousness of God’s nature.
+The First Source and Universe Center has never revealed himself by name, only by nature._” <a id="a58_245"></a>[[UB 1:1.1](/en/The_Urantia_Book/1#p1_1)] I would like to suggest to you that the name we pick for God will undoubtedly be qualitatively proportional to the scope and depth of our consciousness of God’s nature.
 Utilizing the advantage given to us through the Fifth Epochal Revelation, let us take a look at the myriad of names others in the universe have given to God as a way to enlighten our own awareness of Him.
 (I used only names in which the first letter of key words was capitalized, sort of giving them the weight of proper nouns, for a total of thirty.)

 | Names ||
 | --- | --- |